 - Timeline of IPO.

 - Onshore or offshore IPO particularly relevant for countries with foreign exchange control (e.g. Chinese groups listed in Hong Kong or US).

 - Put option.

 - Re-capitalization.

-- Pre-IPO sale of PE Funds' interests (all or part) at certain points in time.
+- Pre-IPO sale of all or part of PE funds' interests at certain points in time.